General Inquiries

 What courses are offered?

-For a complete list of our courses, please visit the site of the Faculty of Arts & Science Timetable.
+For a complete list of our courses, please visit the site for the Timetable Builder.

 Can I take a course in another Department and count it for my program in Spanish, Portuguese or Latin American Studies?